 One month after the ACT Industrial Manslaughter laws took effect, the Federal Government introduced the Occupational Health and Safety (Commonwealth Employment) (Employee Involvement and Compliance) Bill 2004.
-This excluded Commonwealth workplaces and employees from the provisions of the ACT legislation and created a situation where different employees within the same workplace are covered by entirely different legislation.
+This came into effect on 13th September 2004.
+It addresses some of the key provisions within the ACT legislation by seeking to exclude Commonwealth workplaces and employees from its provisions.
+This creates a situation where different employees within the same workplace are covered by entirely different legislation.
 It also reflected a clear division in public policy even though the Federal Government had powers to override the ACT legislation in this respect.
-The Federal amendment also sought to exempt Government employees from similar legislation enacted by other States in the future.
+The Federal amendment also created a framework for exempting Government employers and employees from similar legislation enacted by other States in the future.
 The Commonwealth objected to the ACT provisions on two key grounds.
-Firstly, there is a concern that the ACT legislation singles out the conduct of employers and senior officers without focusing on the responsibilities of employees.
+Firstly, there is a concern that the ACT legislation singles out the conduct of employers and senior officers.
 Secondly, the Industrial Manslaughter provisions duplicate existing offences available to deal with workplace deaths, such as the general offence of manslaughter in section 15 of the Crimes Act 1900 (ACT) and the Occupational Health and Safety Act 1989 (ACT).
 Consequently, the 2004 Commonwealth amendments did not seek to exempt Government officials from the existing legislation prior to the ACT provisions on Industrial Manslaughter.

-Commonwealth representatives argued that "(our) occupational health and safety policy is focused on prevention of workplace deaths and injuries.
+The Commonwealth representatives argued that "(our) occupational health and safety policy is focused on prevention of workplace deaths and injuries.
 State and Territory laws which purport to impose criminal liability in respect of a person's death that occurs during, or in relation to, the person's employment or provision of services to another person are inconsistent with this policy" (Commonwealth of Australia, 2004).
 The proponents of the Federal amendments also pointed to the practicalities associated with obtaining a conviction for Industrial Manslaughter.
 It seems likely that if the standards of proof for a criminal conviction could be obtained under the ACT amendment then it could also have been obtained under the existing criminal code.
 If this is the case then it can be argued that creating separate provision for Industrial Manslaughter will be counterproductive.
 Killing someone at work might be seen as less serious than killing some on the street.
 A conviction for Industrial Manslaughter might lose some of opprobrium associated with a criminal conviction for remaining forms of manslaughter (Braithwaite And Makkai, 1994).